GenericMappingTools/gmt/doc/rst/source/pslib.rst

-Caveat Emptor: The authors are **not** responsible for any disasters, suicide attempts, or ulcers caused by correct **or** incorrect use of **PSL**.
+Caveat Emptor: The authors are **not** responsible for any disasters, suicide attempts, or ulcers caused by correct **or** incorrect use of PSL.
 If you find bugs, please report them to the authors by electronic mail.
 Be sure to provide enough detail so that we can recreate the problem.

 References
 ----------

-Adobe Systems Inc., 1990, *PostScript* language reference manual, 2nd edition, Addison-Wesley, (ISBN 0-201-18127-4).
+Adobe Systems Inc., 1990, PostScript language reference manual, 2nd edition, Addison-Wesley, (ISBN 0-201-18127-4).